telerik/ajax-docs/controls/imageeditor/troubleshooting/common-issues.md

 There are several possible ways to resolve the problem:

-* Use virtual path to the image you want to edit , e.g. *“~/images/image.jpg”*.
+* Use a virtual path to the image you want to edit, for example, *“~/images/image.jpg”*.
 * Load the image as a file stream and follow the image-loading approach used [here](http://demos.telerik.com/aspnet-ajax/imageeditor/examples/customsaving/defaultcs.aspx).
-* Implement a custom [Image Content Provider](http://docs.telerik.com/devtools/aspnet-ajax/controls/imageeditor/functionality/using-a-custom-image-provider) that handles the loading and working with images from different storage locations.
+* Implement a custom [Image Content Provider](http://docs.telerik.com/devtools/aspnet-ajax/controls/imageeditor/functionality/using-a-custom-image-provider) that handles the tasks of loading and working with images from different storage locations.